-Item Description

-messagelevel=message-level-(optional)

-Specify ${\tt 1}$ to send email notifications about errors and higher-level (fatal error) problems.
-Specify ${\tt 2}$ to send email notifications about warnings and higher-level (error and fatal error) problems. ${\tt 2}$ is the default.
+Item Description To use a port number other than 25, you must specify the port number. mailtoaddress=email-recipient-address Up to four addresses can be specified.
+When specifying multiple addresses, separate the addresses with commas (,).
+1 mailfromaddress=email-sender-address 1 replytoaddress=reply-destination-address-(optional) 1 messagelevel=message-level-(optional) Specify 1 to send email notifications about errors and higher-level (fatal error) problems.
+Specify 2 to send email notifications about warnings and higher-level (error and fatal error) problems.
+2 is the default.
 Specify email addresses in the format user-name@domain-name .
 If a hash mark (#) is placed at the beginning of a line, the line is treated as a comment.
 Use hash marks to disable definitions.

-Settings Edit the selected system file.
+Settings Edit the selected system file. #1.

-" 4